Mortgage

 callout-icon

 You’ll need to choose a general contractor in most cases, and the lender will need to approve your project before closing on the loan.
-If you have some fix-up skills, you can do some of the work yourself as long as it doesn’t make up more than 10% of the property’s value.
+If you have DIY skills, you can do some of the work yourself, as long as it doesn’t add up to more than 10% of the property’s value.

 Freddie Mac CHOICERenovation loan

-Like the HomeStyle loan program, Freddie Mac’s CHOICERenovation loans allow you to finance both the purchase (or refinance) and renovation cost of a home with a down payment as low as 3%.
+How you can use a CHOICERenovation loan: Like the HomeStyle loan program, Freddie Mac CHOICERenovation loans allow you to finance both the purchase (or refinance) and renovation cost of a home with a down payment as low as 3%.

 Freddie Mac CHOICEReno eXPress loan

-If you’re tackling a smaller fixer-upper project, Freddie Mac’s CHOICEReno eXPress loan streamlines the standard renovation process by allowing lenders to approve you for the mortgage without preapproval from Freddie Mac.
+How you can use a CHOICEReno eXPress loan: If you’re tackling a smaller fixer-upper project, this loan streamlines the standard renovation process by allowing lenders to approve you for the mortgage without preapproval from Freddie Mac.

 FHA 203(k) loan